Health & Medicine

 Here in Australia, the Therapeutic Goods Administration (TGA) has approved several alternative transdermal patches as a short-term fix, but are the supply issues likely to continue?

-There are really only four oestrogen patches on the Australian market.
+There are fewer than a handful of oestrogen patches on the Australian market.

 One of those, Climara, ceased production in mid-to-late 2023, putting extra demand on the remaining oestrogen-only brands, Estradot and Estraderm, as well as the combination oestrogen and progesterone patch, Estalis.

-Currently both Estradot and Estalis are in short supply – so the loss of just one brand has had massive implications for other stock.
+Currently, both Estradot and Estraderm are in short supply – so the loss of just one brand has had massive implications for other stocks.

 Arts & Culture